voicebase/voicebase-docs/docs/how-to-guides/keywordsandtopics.md

 The configuration attachment should contain the key:

- - configuration : root object for configuration data
+ - `configuration` : root object for configuration data
-    - keywords: object for keyword-specific configuration
+    - `keywords` : object for keyword-specific configuration
-        - semantic: flag to control semantic keywords
+        - `semantic` : flag to control semantic keywords
-    - topics: object for topic-specific configuration
+    - `topics` : object for topic-specific configuration
-        - semantic: flag to control semantic topics
+        - `semantic` : flag to control semantic topics

 For example: